Mulatto: Contemporary era

 Mulatto was used as an official census racial category in the United States, to acknowledge multiracial persons, until 1930.
 (In the early 20th century, several southern states had adopted the one-drop rule as law, and southern Congressmen pressed the US Census Bureau to drop the mulatto category: they wanted all persons to be classified as "black" or "white".)

 Since 2000, persons responding to the census have been allowed to identify as having more than one type of ethnic ancestry.

 Mulatto (Biracial in the U.S.) populations come from various sources.
 Firstly, the average ancestral DNA of African Americans is about 90% African, 9% European, and 1% indigenous.
 Lighter skinned (African descendant Americans) are usually "more mixed" than the average African American, with the white ancestors sometimes being several generations back, which gives them a multiracial phenotype.
 Some of these lighter African Americans have abandoned the black identity and started to identify as multiracial.
 Many small isolate mixed race groups, such as for example Louisiana Creole people, got absorbed into the overall African American population.
 There are also growing numbers of black/white interracial couples and multiracial people of recent origins– parents being of different races.
-Many immigrants who are racially Mulattos, have come to the United States from countries like Dominican Republic and Puerto Rico, being most prevalent in cities like New York and Miami.
+Many immigrants who are racially Mulattos, have come to the United States from countries like Dominican Republic, being most prevalent in cities like New York and Miami.